-Host your private celebration of up to 30 people in one of our elegant settings and experience the purest field-to-fork dining in the Southwest.
+Host your private celebration in one of our elegant settings and experience the purest field-to-fork dining in the Southwest.
 Developed by our award-winning culinary team, our seasonal menus feature the fresh heirloom produce and locally inspired flavors of our Rio Grande Valley Cuisine.
 Sourcing from our own fields, as well as other local farms, our dishes highlight the abundance and traditions of New Mexico.
 Our personable staff is dedicated to providing the highest level of service for you and your guests.

 Inspired by the day's harvest, our menus are available in a range of multicourse options that can be combined with sommelier wine pairings to compliment your dining experience.

 We warmly welcome corporate groups to Los Poblanos for the chance to meet and dine together.
 Treat your team and dine with ease in one of our private or semi-private spaces.

 Milestone birthdays, anniversaries or bridal and baby showers can be memorably celebrated amongst the beauty and privacy of the gardens and historic buildings of Los Poblanos.

 With cozy wood burning fireplaces, glowing luminarias and spectacular food and wine, Los Poblanos is the place to celebrate the holidays in high style.